aws-samples/sample-aws-modernization-with-superblocks/content/4_ModuleFour_Backend/04_PlotlyAPIs.md

    ORDER BY month;
    ```

-3. Add a Python Function Step and add the below code:
+3. Click the plus sign below the Postgres step, add a Python Function Step, and add the below code:

    ```python
    import plotly.graph_objects as go